miekg/learninggo/beyond.md

 > Go has pointers but not pointer arithmetic.
 You cannot use a pointer
 > variable to walk through the bytes of a string.

-Caption: Go For C++ Programmers -- Go Authors
+Quote: Go For C++ Programmers -- Go Authors

 In this chapter we delve deeper in to the language.